nonameauthor4805/CrossGTP-submit/README.md

 where `MODELPATH` denotes a path to load the pretrained source model, and `EMBPATH` denote the path to the learned embeddings.

-(Again, you may need to settle some minor path issues.)
+Again, you may need to settle some minor path issues.
+You can also set personalized parameters (See `python run_crossgtp.py --help` for details).